Make an Appointment: [email protected] | 315-292-8883

 How does it work?
 What is therapy like?

 Because each person has different issues and goals for counseling, it will be different depending on the individual.
-A mental health counselor can guide you on how to best use your time during session if you are unsure.
-I tailor my therapeutic approach to your specific needs and will clearly discuss any recommendations.
+A mental health therapist/counselor can guide you on how to best use your time during session if you are unsure.
+I tailor my therapeutic approach to your specific needs and will clearly discuss any recommendations with you or your family.

 How long will it take?